Tan Sitong: Hundred Days Reform

 Early in 1898, Tan was introduced to Emperor Guangxu, who was considering enacting reform policies.
 He was appointed a member of the Grand Council, and within two months the Hundred Days' Reform began with the issuing of an Imperial order titled Ming Ding Guo Shi (明定国是诏).
 Tan was the highest-ranking official involved in the Hundred Days' Reform.

-Some of the new policies appeared to challenge the existing interests of many government officials, which led to objections from Manchu aristocrats and they reported the case to Empress Dowager Cixi, who was the de facto leader of the central authority as she was holding much more political leverage than the Emperor, even though he had been literally in power for more than two decades.
-As a result, the Reform policies did not gain wide and effective support officially.
+Although the Guangxu emperor had nominally been ruler in his own right since 1889, his aunt and former regent, Empress Dowager Cixi, retained very substantial power in court.
+Conservative court officials rallied around Cixi in expressing their opposition to reform.

 In September 1898, Tan and his counterparts thought the Dowager and conservative officials were planning to interfere with the Reformation campaign, and he visited general Yuan Shikai (袁世凯), in the hope that Yuan's army could support the Reformation Movement by murdering Ronglu (荣禄, a Manchu official who was in charge of the capital and its surrounding regions then) and imprisoning Cixi in the Summer Palace.
-After returning to Tianjin, he immediately betrayed the Reform movement by divulging the conspiracy.
+After returning to Tianjin, Yuan immediately betrayed the Reform movement by divulging the conspiracy.
 Cixi was also informed that the reformists were trying to engage Itō Hirobumi (a Japanese politician and reformist who was touring in China) as a government consultant and provide him with a certain amount of power, which worried her significantly about the dynasty's stability.

 As a result, Cixi returned to the Forbidden City from the Summer Palace on September 21 and led a coup, where she seized the throne power from Emperor Guangxu and ordered the arrest of all those involved in the Reformation.
 The short-lived Reformation Movement ended 103 days after it began and it has been known ever since as the Hundred Days' Reform.
 Emperor Guangxu was imprisoned at Ying Tai (a tiny island in the middle of a lake) in Zhongnanhai, allowing Cixi to absolutely consolidate her public standing and authority.
 All the Reformation policies were abolished except for Jing Shi Da Xue Tang (京师大学堂), the first government-established tertiary educational institution in China's history, which later on became Peking University.

 Tan was arrested at the Guild Hall of Liuyang (浏阳会馆) in Beijing on September 24.
 Unlike reformers Kang Youwei and Liang Qichao, Tan had not fled to Japan.
 However, Tan refused to go with the reason that his sacrifice would serve as a catalyst for Reformation ideals among the nation.
 His words on this were as follows: